clockblocker/deutsch_mindmap/Worter/a/ansehen.md

 Antonyme: [[ignorieren]], [[übersehen]], [[wegsehen]], [[abwenden]]

 ---
-Übersetzung: to look at, to view, to see
+Übersetzung: to look at, to view, to see, Reputation

 ---
 Morpheme: [[an]][[seh]][[en]]